Back to Blog

 Frequently Asked Questions

-What is the bright-line test period in New Zealand?
+What is the bright-line test period in New Zealand now?

 When does the bright-line period start and end?

-The period starts when the property title is transferred to you (usually settlement date).
-It ends when you enter into a binding sale and purchase agreement-not when settlement occurs.
+For a standard purchase, it usually starts when title transfers to you and ends when you enter a binding sale and purchase agreement to sell.

 Does the bright-line test apply to my main home?